The main cause of COPD… is tobacco smoking.

 COPD is a general term that describes progressive respiratory diseases, including emphysema and chronic bronchitis.
 This disease manifests as progressively decreasing airflow and inflammation of airway tissues.

-Asthma is usually considered a separate respiratory disease, but the symptoms are sometimes mistaken as COPD.
+Asthma is usually considered a separate respiratory disease, but the symptoms are sometimes mistaken for COPD.
 The two have overlapping pulmonology manifestations, including chronic coughing, wheezing, and shortness of breath.

 The main cause of COPD in developed countries is tobacco smoking.
 COPD comes on gradually and worsens over the years.
 People get so used to living with COPD, they are not always aware of their symptoms and how the disease limits their quality of life and ability to do things.
 You can help by looking and listening for these telltale signs: